aidulcandra/wachan/README.md

 // Use a function as response, first argument is message bot.onReceive("Hi", async (message) => {
-    // Can reply using message.reply()
+    // Can use bot.sendMessage(), target chatroom id must be specified await bot.sendMessage(message.room, "Hiii")

-    await message.reply(`Hi, ${message.sender.name}!`)
+    // Can reply using message.reply(), quoting the received message by default await message.reply(`Hi, ${message.sender.name}!`)

     // Can also return a string to reply with a text